Square D QO130L200PG: Complete Buying Guide

 Surge Protection Integration

 The 2020 NEC (Section 230.67) introduced a requirement for surge-protective devices at service entrances in new construction.
 Even where not currently mandated, a whole-home SPD is highly recommended to protect appliances, electronics, and HVAC equipment from transient voltage spikes.
 Square D offers SPDs that mount directly in the QO load center's breaker spaces (such as the SDSB1175C or similar), making integration clean and straightforward.
 Budget for this addition when pricing your project.
+If you're also evaluating portable backup power to pair with your new panel, see our Honda EU2200i buying guide for a quiet, reliable inverter option.

 How the QO130L200PG Compares to Alternatives